FOUZANKHAN/ABOUT-ME/README.md

 Researched and identified key funding opportunities through extensive analysis of grant databases, resulting in a 40% increase in successful grant applications for center initiatives.
 Implemented professor-led initiatives to improve student engagement, resulting in a 20% decrease in course drop-out rates.
 Developed engaging social media campaigns that resulted in a 40% increase in website traffic, reaching over 5,000 unique visitors per month.

 Software Development Intern, Northline                                                               Mar 2021 - Aug 2021
 Conceptualized, designed, and launched a user-friendly web application prototype resulting in a 20% increase in user engagement and retention rates.
 Implemented OAuth2 authentication, reducing login incidents by 80% and ensuring robust security measures for user access.
 Utilized MongoDB for efficient data storage, resulting in a 40% reduction in query response time and enhancing overall application performance.
 Coordinated weekly client meetings and organized monthly stakeholder meetups to maintain project alignment, resulting in a 20% increase in project efficiency.
-Implemented data cleansing procedures to improve overall data quality, reducing errors by 15% and increasing database efficiency by 20%.

 Machine Learning Intern, SmartBridge                                                                      Jun 2019 - Jul 2019
 Implemented data preprocessing techniques to clean and prepare datasets for analysis, reducing errors by 75% and improving model efficiency by 40%.
 Implemented data preprocessing techniques to clean and transform raw data, leading to a 40% reduction in processing time.